chinu89/risk-calculator/README.md

 **Result: MODERATE**

-**Note:** In 48 verified test cases, Gate 4 has never fired in practice.
-Every sufficient mitigation in Radar belongs to either Gate 1a or Gate 1b.
-Gate 4 is a safety net for any future mitigation option that does not fit either bucket.
-If it fires, investigate immediately — a new Radar option may have been added outside the current mapping.
+**Note:** In 54 verified test cases, Gate 4 has never fired in practice.
+Every sufficient mitigation belongs to either Gate 1a or Gate 1b.
+Gate 4 is a safety net — if it fires, a new Radar mitigation option exists outside current buckets and warrants immediate investigation.

 ---